Mike-Honey/covid-19-au-vaccinations/README.md

 ## Summary

-The cases, deaths, Reff snapshot page compresses the recent trends on cases and deaths into a dense infographic.
-The latest number in each category (by Geography) is supported by a sparkline to show the recent trends.

 Reff is calculated following the parameters used by [Professor Adrian Esterman](https://twitter.com/profesterman/status/1479226466181484544?s=20&t=ZJ7rvC2JPQjvpBCeGn_KKA) - first smooth the daily cases using a 7-day average, then divide the latest day's cases (7-day avg) by the cases (7-day avg) from 4 days prior.
 It shows the momentum in the rise of fall of cases, with a Reff of 1.0 meaning cases are neither declining nor falling.

 The Statistics by Geography page shows a time series chart with a line for each Geography (states & territories, plus the national aggregate).
 A wide range of statistics are available, covering cases, hospitalisations, ICU, deaths, testing, vaccinations.
 I favour ratios per X population for comparison of the Geographies, as their population varies widely.
 The raw numbers are also available.
 You can choose which Geographies to include, and the time period.

+The Statistics by Geography - log axis page shows a time series chart with a line for each selected statistic, for a selected Geography (states & territories, plus the national aggregate).
+The default statistics selected are cases, hospitalisations, ICU & deaths.
+You can deleselect any of those and select any other statistics you want to compare.
+This presentation helps compare growth trends and align the timing of momentum changes.

+The Statistics by Geography - forecast page shows a time series chart with a line for a selected statistic and Geography (states & territories, plus the national aggregate).
+A 10-day forecast is shown (where possible) using a logistic regression algorithm.
+Grey bands show the 95% Confidence Intervals.

+The cases, deaths, Reff snapshot page compresses the recent trends on cases and deaths into a dense infographic.
+The latest number in each category (by Geography) is supported by a sparkline to show the recent trends.

 The cases, deaths, tesing, vaccinations pages contrasts two key statistics - Cases vs Deaths.
 Testing % positive is shown as this informs the understanding of reported cases - when % positive is high, the true infection count is much higher than reported cases.
 Vaccinations are reported as % of the population (outcomes perspective, not work done).